WhaleJ84/com614/entities/README.md

 A non-existent ferry that will be used as a dummy to manipulate the ETA values.
 We can use [arrivalTime](https://schema.org/BoatTrip) attribute specified for BoatTrip schemas.

+## Station:BusStop

+A bus stop right by the ferry station.